-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Continued)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED)

-Nature, timing of satisfaction of performance obligations, significant payment terms (continued)

-For contracts that permit the customer to return an item, under IFRS 15 revenue is recognized to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+Nature, timing of satisfaction of performance obligations, significant payment terms (continued) For contracts that permit the customer to return an item, under IFRS 15 revenue is recognized to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
 Therefore, the amount of revenue recognized is adjusted for expected returns, which re estimated based on the historical data.
-Returned goods liability is recorded in "other payable" for cash sales and adjusted against "trade receivables" in respect of credit sales.
+Returned goods liability is recorded in "accrued expenses and other liabilities" for cash sales and credit sales.